Accessibility standards

 Colour contrast

-The placeholder text in several text entry fields, including the main search box, has a similar problem has poor colour contrast making it difficult for some users to read.
+The placeholder text in several text entry fields, including the main search box, has poor colour contrast making it difficult for some users to read.

 Text resizing